A summer rhythm where keiki build confidence without pressure

 Real final project

-Each child presents a mobile app prototype they built from scratch.
+Each child presents a mobile app prototype shaped from their own idea.

 Thoughtful pace

 Immersive but never rushed.
-Space to think, create, and grow.
+Space to think, create, and grow with care.

-Over 12 weeks, they move from wild ideas to a real mobile app prototype — learning to think like a designer, speak with confidence, and use AI as a tool, not a crutch.
+Many Hawaiʻi families want their children ready for the future without losing connection to people, place, and purpose.
+In this 12-week camp, keiki move from a real problem to a mobile app prototype while learning to think like designers, speak with confidence, and use AI as a tool, not a shortcut.
 No experience needed.
 Just curiosity.

 Purpose

 Creative invention challenges that stretch imagination and logic.
-Children learn that even the wildest ideas need structure.
+Children learn that even the wildest ideas need structure, care, and a reason for existing.

 What they learn